 WP Rocket offers another plugin called Imagify for optimizing your images.
 However, this is a limited features plugin that you need to upgrade for getting complete features.
 Imagify allows you to compress 25MB size for free account per month and needs premium upgrade for getting additional quota.
 If you have smaller site, install Imagify plugin and follow the setup under that plugin’s settings page.

-As a premium customer of WP Rocket, we feel this is an unnecessary upselling and should not be part of the settings page.
+As a premium customer of WP Rocket, I feel this is an unnecessary upselling and should not be part of the settings page (like WP Rocket CDN).
 You can simply ignore this settings page and use other plugins like WP Smush or SG Optimizer for SiteGround user.

 12. Tools – Import, Export, Rollback